 Students develop their gross and fine motor skills, cooperation skills, and listening skills while enjoying various types of music.

-Chapel is once a week for 20 minutes and is led by the Director, teachers, Fr.
-Bruce, and others.
+Chapel is once a week for 20 minutes and is led by the Director.
 We start with the Lord’s Prayer, have a short Bible lesson, sing songs using American Sign Language, and close in prayer.

-An optional class for 3-year-olds and up, Computer helps familiarize students with technology, as well as developing hand/eye coordination, mouse control, and critical thinking.
+Using the computer helps familiarize students with technology, as well as developing hand/eye coordination, mouse control, and critical thinking.
+The 3, 4 & 5 year olds will be able to attend this class.

 Classes and Ratios